redhat-developer/vscode-knative/README.md

 # Knative & Serverless Functions for Visual Studio Code

 [Knative](https://knative.dev/docs/) is an Open-Source Enterprise-level solution to build Serverless and Event Driven Applications.
-Serverless Containers in Kubernetes environments.
+Thus running Serverless Containers in Kubernetes environments.

 This extension for Knative provides the app developer the tools and experience needed when working with `Knative & Serverless Functions` on a Kubernetes cluster.
 Using this extension, developers can develop and deploy functions in a serverless way through guided IDE workflow.